bmdavll/log/README.rst

 Edit the first entry that contains the pattern *bear* anywhere::

-  log ef bear -s
+  log ef bear -a

 Print a random entry from the ``recipes`` log::

-  log recipes m
+  log recipes r

 Delete the first 4 lines/entries from the log file ``books`` in your home directory::